rl-language/rlc/README.md

 # RLC

 ![RLC Logo](./imgs/RLC_logo.png)
+> ReLiC, the rlc dragon

-The RuleBook Compiler (RLC) is a MLIR-based compiler for a domain specific language aimed at simplifying the complexity of developing multiagent simulations at all stages of development.
+The RuleBook Compiler (`RLC`) is an MLIR-based compiler for a domain-specific language aimed at simplifying the complexity of developing multiagent simulations at all stages of development.

+The elevator pitch description of the `RL` is:
+> **A language that turns a easy-to-write procedural description of a simulation into a easy-to-use and easy-to-reuse efficient library**.

 Read the language rationale [here](./docs/rationale.md)

 Given a RuleBook file that describes a simulation, it will be able to produce:
-* a compiled library implementing such simulation
+* a compiled library implementing such simulation (implemented)
-* a serialization and deserialization mechanism both in textual and binary format
+* a serialization and deserialization mechanism both in textual and binary format (binary format implemented)
-* a network protocol able to run the simulation remotely
+* a network protocol able to run the simulation remotely (development not yet started)
-* a fuzzer able to find bugs in the simulation
+* a fuzzer able to find bugs in the simulation (development started)
-* machine learning algorithms able to analyze the simulation.
+* machine learning algorithms able to analyze the simulation. (development started)

 ### Example: tic tac toe
 ```